MicrosoftDocs/windows-dev-docs/hub/apps/get-started/intro-pack-dep-proc.md

 * How you'll deploy/distribute your app, and how it'll be installed.
 * Your app's run-time process&mdash;how isolated it'll be; and what APIs will be available to it.

 You can make those decisions for both new and existing apps.
 But if you're still in the planning stage for a new app, then before you start to think about the considerations above, first decide what development platform and user interface (UI) framework you'll use for your app.
-And for that decision, see [Selecting a development technology](/windows/apps/get-started/).
+And for that decision, see [An overview of Windows development options](/windows/apps/get-started/).

 ## Packaged or unpackaged